0007ishav/Pharmacy/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Run localhost on your mobile - <YourIp>:3000
-For ex - 198.12.12.12:3000
+Run localhost on your mobile - <"Your IP Address">:3000 For ex - 198.12.12.12:3000

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.